opensearch-project/project-website/_posts/2024-10-01-understanding-index-request-cache.markdown

 ### CleanupKey

-When an `IndexReader` is closed, the corresponding `CleanupKey` is added to a set called `KeysToClean`
+When an `IndexReader` is closed, the corresponding `CleanupKey` is added to a set called `KeysToClean`.

 ![CleanupKey](/assets/media/blog-images/2024-10-01-understanding-index-request-cache/key_and_cleanupkey.png){:class="img-centered" style="width:700px;"}